-Integrating a material into a rendering system typically requires the implementation of three functions: evaluation, importance sampling, and the PDF of the importance sampling procedure, which is required when multiple importance sampling (MIS) is used to reduce variance.
+Integrating a material into a rendering system typically requires the implementation of three functions: evaluation, importance sampling, and the PDF of the importance sampling procedure, which is required when Multiple Importance Sampling (MIS) is used to reduce variance.

 Importance Sampling We directly use Alg.
 7 to importance sample the BSDF, i.e. to determine an outgoing direction when the ray scatters on the microsurface until it leaves it.
-The weight associated with this sample is the final energy throughput e_r .
+Note that the PDF of the generated sample is not required to evaluate the importance sampling weight: the weight is by definition the final energy throughput $e_r$ of the random walk.
+Hence, our importance sampling technique is unbiased.
 If the material is non-absorptive, then $e_r = 1$ and the importance sampling technique is perfect.